Zackary-Vanche/logic_gates_mazes/README.md

 This will launch the program.

+## Concepts used in the game

+The folowing concepts are used in the game:
+- Boolean logic, boolean satisfiability problem (3SAT and many other levels)
+- Some of Karp's 21 NP-complete problems (hitting set, independent set, knapsack, ...)
+- Graph theory problems (graph coloring, dominating set, minimum spanning tree research, ...)
+- Pathfinding problems with constraints (walks, trails, path, Eulerian paths, hamiltonian paths, travelling salesman)
+- Problems based on permutations (15 puzzle, tower of Hanoi, oval track puzzle, panex, superpremutations...)
+- Chess based enigmas (Knight's tour problem, First and second Guarini problems, 8 queens problem, ...)
+- Rotations in 3 and 4 dimensions problems
+- Cellular automaton
+- Some knowns solitary games (sudoku, the baguenaudier game, takuzu, mastermind, river crossing enigma, nonograms, the solitaire game, lights out game, sujiko, zebra puzzle, magic squares, water pouring enigma, zebra enigma)
+- Many sorting algorithms (bubble sort, cocktail sort, odd even sort, gnome sort, cycle sort, merge sort, selection sort, insertion sort, heap sort, panckake sorting)
+- Egyptian fractions, polynomial equations, matrix inversion, taxicab numbers
+- Eratosthenes algorithm, euclidian algorithm
+- Ferrers diagrams, Young tableaux
+- Integer factorization, integer partition
+- Fibonacci sequence
+- Equations to solve where you have to figure the numbers used in an addition (level Quaternary)
+- Some levels generated randomly

+This list is not exhaustive.

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests.

+I would like to add a more user friendly representation of the logical expressions (They could be represented as trees.).
+I think the best would be to let the user switch between the two representations (equations and trees).

+## Inspiration

+The games The Witness and [Chromagraph](https://adam-rumpf.github.io/games/chromagraph.html) gave me a lot of ideas for graph-theory oriented levels.

 ## License